Story Producer: Andrew Trounson

 How data expertise is fostering endangered languages

-The PARADISEC digital archive model revitalising endangered languages in the Pacific has been taken up in North America, says a University of Melbourne expert.
+The PARADISEC digital archive model revitalising endangered languages around the Pacific has now been taken up in North America by the Cherokee Nation

 Who is at fault when medical software gets it wrong?

-Clinical Decision Support Software is beneficial but if it malfunctions a doctor’s duty of care likely makes them liable, says University of Melbourne expert.
+Clinical decision support software is beneficial but if it malfunctions, a doctor’s duty of care likely makes them liable

 Can telehealth be used for effective palliative care?